 Ques: Is HP domicile mandatory for all students applying to HPCET counselling?

-Ans: HP domicile is mandatory only for seats under the HP State Quota, which covers 65% of total sanctioned seats.
-Students from other states can still participate in counselling and compete for the remaining open-quota seats (approximately 35% of seats).
-If you do not have HP domicile, restrict your choices to colleges and branches where open-quota seats are available for your rank.
+Ans: HP domicile is mandatory only for seats under the HP State Quota, which covers 80% of total sanctioned seats.
+Students from other states can participate and compete for All India Quota seats (15% of total seats).
+NRI applicants may apply under the 5% NRI quota.
+Students without HP domicile should restrict their choices to colleges and branches where All India Quota seats are available, as that pool is smaller and competition from all-India applicants is higher.

-Ques: How many choices should I fill during HPCET 2026 counselling?
+Ques: How many choices should I fill during HPCET 2026 counselling Round 2?

 Ques: What is the counselling registration fee and is any part of it refundable?

-Ans: The counselling registration fee is INR 1,600 for General / EWS / OBC students and INR 800 for SC / ST / BPL / IRDP students.
-This fee is entirely non-refundable — it is not returned even if you do not receive a seat allotment, do not participate in choice filling after registration, or withdraw from counselling at any stage.
+Ans: Students who qualified through HPCET 2026 are fully exempt from the counselling registration fee — there is no charge for them to register and fill choices.
+For students applying via JEE Main 2026, the fee is INR 1,600 (General / EWS / OBC) or INR 800 (SC / ST / BPL / IRDP).
+This fee is entirely non-refundable — it is not returned even if you do not receive a seat allotment, withdraw from counselling, or do not complete choice filling after registering.

 Ques: Can I get an upgraded seat in Round 2 after accepting a Round 1 allotment?

-Ans: Yes, if you choose the "Accept and Upgrade" option after Round 1 allotment.
+Ans: Yes, if you chose "Accept and Upgrade" after accepting your Round 1 allotment.
 HPTU will re-process your original locked choice list during Round 2 against newly available seats.
 If a higher-preference seat becomes available for your rank and category, it is allotted to you automatically and your Round 1 seat is released.
-If no better seat is available in Round 2, your Round 1 allotment remains unchanged and confirmed.
+If no better seat opens in Round 2, your Round 1 allotment remains confirmed — you do not lose your existing seat.

 Ques: What documents must I carry when reporting to the allotted college?